 Grobe served as a presenter at international EPRI conferences sharing about radiometric partial discharges.
 For more than 30 years, he's served on numerous boards and councils.
 Among those, he was mayor of Hayden for six years, served eight years with the Associated Governments of Northwest Colorado, including one year as chair, served four years on the West Routt School Board, and served five years on the West Routt Fire Board.

-Elise Jones is a county commissioner for Boulder County, first elected in 2012, re-elected in 2016 and currently serving as chair.
-She represents Boulder County on the Denver Regional Council of Governments (DRCOG), which she chaired in 2016; is the DRCOG representative to the Statewide Transportation Advisory Committee; and has served on the Regional Air Quality Council from 2009-2019.
+Elise Jones is the executive director of the Southwest Energy Efficiency Project (SWEEP), a nonprofit dedicated to achieving energy efficiency and clean transportation in Colorado, Arizona, Nevada, New Mexico, Utah and Wyoming.
+Prior to this position, she served as a county commissioner for Boulder County for eight years, from 2013-2020.
+As a commissioner, she represented Boulder County on the Denver Regional Council of Governments (DRCOG), which she chaired in 2016; as the DRCOG representative to the Statewide Transportation Advisory Committee from 2014-2020; and on the Regional Air Quality Council from 2009-2019.
 Elise holds a bachelor’s degree in Natural Resources from Cornell University in New York and a master’s in Resource Policy, Planning and Administration from the University of Michigan.
 Previously, she was the executive director of Colorado Environmental Coalition for 13 years, focusing on climate, energy, wilderness, land use, transportation and other conservation issues.
 Elise has also worked as a regional director for the League of Conservation Voters; a senior legislative assistant for Oregon congresswoman Elizabeth Furse; and a policy advocate for the National Wildlife Federation.
 She has dedicated her non-profit and volunteer time to the Humane Society of Boulder Valley, Boulder Planning Board, Greenprint Denver Advisory Council, and Colorado Conservation Voters.
 Elise lives in Boulder with her partner, Karl, and their daughter, McKenzie.

 Jana Milford, Ph.D., J.D.